 - Cushy; the fit is also very good (the essential element of preventing blisters during long hikes and walks)

-- Fantastic price/quality ratio – these socks come at roughly half or even a third of the price of other popular cold-weather sock brands/models
+- Fantastic price/quality ratio – these socks come at roughly half of the price of other popular cold-weather sock brands/models

 Cons: